virRB/Quartz/HowToWrite.md

 # Writing Your First Program in Quartz

 Quartz is an esoteric programming language built around **50 memory slots**.
-Each slot can store a value, and your program moves between these slots to perform operations.
+Each slot can store either an **integer** or a **string**, and your program moves between these slots to perform operations.

 Commands are separated using the `|` character.